antmbraun/antological/content/blog/adventures/skiing-the-grand-tetons/backcountry-skiing-in-the-tetons.md

  alt="The grand tetons in winter"
 />

 After 3,200 ft of climbing, we decided to call it and transitioned to downhill mode.
-We then descended a ridgeline through a mix of trees and wide-open fields strewn with boulders.
+We then descended a ridgeline with tight trees that spilled out into several wide-open fields strewn with massive boulders.
 The snow was deep, soft and untouched.
 At one point, when it start to get a bit sun-affected, Cody had us traverse hard left for maybe 100 yards until it was soft again.
 One of the many benefits of having a guide.

 <div style="margin: 4rem 0; padding: 80vh 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/939589946?h=f2ea175736&title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>